|

 It is interesting to note that the body has developed a mechanism to deal with this discomfort.
 Endorphins, opiate like substances produced internally, are secreted into the central nervous system during endurance exercise and alter the perception of pain during prolonged high intensity exercise.
 Thus we have a mechanism to warn of muscle overuse (pain) as well as an intrinsic process to help us deal with that pain if we opt to continue.

+II.
 DELAYED ONSET MUSCLE SORENESS (DOMS)

 In 1997, a small group of elite athletes with a combination of chronic fatigue and delayed onset muscle soreness were studied.
 Muscle biopsies were abnormal and the authors speculated that cumulative, low level, chronic injury might interfere with performance.
 Whether chronic injury is involved in the symptoms we call overtraining is still considered speculative.
 But it does lend support to the idea that adequate rest in a training program is as important as the actual physical training itself.